 This course examines the history, form, and theory of American comic-book art from its origins in the picture-stories of the 1840s to the graphic novels of the present.
 It explores the relationships between this "low" art form and "fine" art, popular culture, artistic training, political and social history, and technology.
 Primary attention will be given to examples of work by leading mainstream, underground, and alternative artists.
+Requirements met: Humanities Breadth/Discover.
 (Every other year)